Archive 2012

 18th November 2012

 Video showing parents of LGBT young people who have been bullied.
-Highlights the need for
+Highlights the need for parents to be proactive in their support.

 OVER ONE MILLION DOLLARS FOR RESEARCH INTO LGBTS AND MENTAL HEALTH